aws-samples/cloudwatch-obervability-access-manager-terraform/README.md

 1. In the `OAM Sink` module `(deployments/aft-account-customizations/LOGGING/terraform/modules/sink)`, please insert Terraform code for [remote backend using Amazon S3 with state locking using DynamoDB](https://developer.hashicorp.com/terraform/language/settings/backends/s3) and setup `OAM Sink` module by manually exporting credentials for a central monitoring account and install the module either via pipeline or manually.

 2. The `OAM Link` connection with `OAM Sink` module is done using the `sink_arn` parameter `(deployments/aft-account-customizations/LOGGING/terraform/main.tf )` of the `OAM Link` module (which was installed in previous step).

 Insert [Terraform remote state access code](https://developer.hashicorp.com/terraform/language/state/remote-state-data) in the `OAM Link` module `(deployments/aft-account-customizations/LOGGING/terraform/modules/link)` to fetch the `sink_arn` field of the `OAM Link` module from the remote state in Amazon S3 bucket (from point 1 above).

 Alternatively, you could setup an SSM Parameter in the AFT Management Account to fetch the `sink_arn` parameter of the `OAM Link` module.

-`NOTE`: It's not necessary to use remote state access or via SSM parameter store to fetch the **sink_arn**.
-You could simply pass this value a variable in the **OAM Link** module (in point-3 below step).
-Storing Terraform remote state and fetching values from that state gives long term value of secure storage and reliability.
+Or, you could simply pass this value a variable in the **OAM Link** module (in point-3 below step).

+`Note:` Storing Terraform remote state and fetching values from that state gives long term value of secure storage and reliability.

 3. FInally setup `OAM Link` in each vended account using AFT's **aft-global-customizations** (preferably) or **aft-account-customizations** to connect newly vended accounts's `OAM Link` to monitoring account's `OAM Sink`